ncyuMARSLab/PDTW150K/README.md

 All the patents can be found in “[Taiwan Patent Search System](https://twpat1.tipo.gov.tw/twpatc/twpatengkm)”: use the patent number to search the corresponding patent document.

+# Acknowledgements
+We would like to thank TTSGROUP for the selfless support.

 # Citation
+PDTW-150k: A Taiwan Patent Image Dataset for Image Retrieval Applications

+A Deep Learning Methodology for Training Latent Feature Space of Patents

+Max Filtering Feature Pyramid Network for Taiwan Patent Object Detection